LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![5](https://github.com/user-attachments/assets/d7aae0d3-9d6c-4ccc-accf-e1bd53b9d92d)

 6. Return to the previous page and click on the installation type to download Git on your computer.
-After the download is completed, open up Powershell (Run as Administrator), and input the following command -> git --version, to confirm that Git has been installed.
+After the download is completed, open up **Powershell (Run as Administrator)**, and input the following command 👉 `git --version`, to confirm that Git has been installed.

 ![6](https://github.com/user-attachments/assets/71b190ca-d05b-4c6b-aaa7-2b2b9b2ce714)

-7. Press the Windows button, type in GitBash and (Run as Administrator).
+7. Press the Windows button on your keyboard or go to the Windows search bar, and type in GitBash and (Run as Administrator).

 ![7](https://github.com/user-attachments/assets/f5b04b26-63e4-493c-a8a1-0881008ead72)